sulemanraza/javascript-tutorial/readme.md

 ## Conclusion

 Whether you prefer interactive tutorials, reading books, or watching video lessons, there are plenty of free resources available to learn JavaScript.
-The official documentation on MDN, along with the ECMAScript specifications, will also be an invaluable reference as you progress in your learning.
+The official documentation on MDN, along with the ECMAScript specifications, and the free certification courses offered by Google, will also be an invaluable reference as you progress in your learning.
 Happy coding!